ChaminW/CudaColorToGreyscale/README.md

-// Color to Greyscale Conversioncxv cvcvxv
+Color to Greyscale Conversion with CUDA programming

-//A common way to represent color images is known as RGBA - the color
-//is specified by how much Red, Green, and Blue is in it.
+A common way to represent color images is known as RGBA - the color is specified by how much Red, Green, and Blue is in it.
-//The 'A' stands for Alpha and is used for transparency; it will be
-//ignored in this homework.
+The 'A' stands for Alpha and is used for transparency; it will be ignored in this homework.

-//Each channel Red, Blue, Green, and Alpha is represented by one byte.
+Each channel Red, Blue, Green, and Alpha is represented by one byte.
-//Since we are using one byte for each color there are 256 different
-//possible values for each color.
+Since we are using one byte for each color there are 256 different possible values for each color.
 This means we use 4 bytes per pixel.

-//Greyscale images are represented by a single intensity value per pixel
-//which is one byte in size.
+Greyscale images are represented by a single intensity value per pixel which is one byte in size.

-//To convert an image from color to grayscale one simple method is to
-//set the intensity to the average of the RGB channels.
-But we will
-//use a more sophisticated method that takes into account how the eye
-//perceives color and weights the channels unequally.
+To convert an image from color to grayscale one simple method is to set the intensity to the average of the RGB channels.
+But we will use a more sophisticated method that takes into account how the eye perceives color and weights the channels unequally.

-//The eye responds most strongly to green followed by red and then blue.
+The eye responds most strongly to green followed by red and then blue.
-//The NTSC (National Television System Committee) recommends the following
-//formula for color to greyscale conversion:
+The NTSC (National Television System Committee) recommends the following formula for color to greyscale conversion:

-//I = .299f * R + .587f * G + .114f * B
+I = .299f * R + .587f * G + .114f * B

-//Notice the trailing f's on the numbers which indicate that they are
-//single precision floating point constants and not double precision
+Notice the trailing f's on the numbers which indicate that they are single precision floating point constants and not double precision constants.

-//constants.
+Another way to convert an image from color to grayscale is the lightness technique is a one which averages the most prominent and least prominent colors The output (greyImage) at each pixel should be the result of applying the formula: output = (max( R , G , B ) + min( R , G , B ))/2